COLLIDE-O-SCOPE EDUTAINMENT

 Ally

 Place this face-up on the Ally space of your Legend Tracker.
-You may use your Ally’s skill for free at any point on your turn, once per turn.
-Allies can help improve Legend traits, boost rewards, and even move and remove Eco-Threats.
-If you already have an Ally, pick which one to keep and send the other one to the Conservation Area.
+Allies can help improve Legend traits, boost rewards, and even remove Threats.
+The white number inside the Sasquatch symbol is the Ally's Influence - this is used in scoring later.
+If you already have an Ally, pick which one to keep and send the other to the Conservation Area, face up.

 Maneuver

 Immediately add this card to one of the three Maneuver spaces on your Legend Tracker, face-up.
-You will use Maneuvers to remove Eco-Threats from play.
-You can hold a maxiumum of 3 Maneuvers - if these spaces are full when you draw a Maneuver, decide which three to keep on your Tracker and send the fourth one to the Conservation Area.
+You will use Maneuvers to remove Threats from play.
+You can hold a maximum of 3 Maneuvers – if these spaces are full when you draw another Maneuver, decide which three to keep on your Tracker and send the fourth one to the Conservation Area, face up.

 Environmental Eco-Threat